-Why We Love Mustard Beans
+Why You'll Love Mustard Yellow Beans

 - Use mustard beans instead of relish on smokies, hot dogs, or hamburgers.